yucefsourani/arfedora-powerlinego-installer/README.md

 # arfedora-powerlinego-installer
-Python Script to install  powerline-go and powerline-fonts
+Python Script to install  powerline-go and powerline-fonts (Fedora Only)